-What are vitamins and supplements?
+What are vitamins, minerals and supplements?

-Vitamins are organic compounds needed in small amounts that your body can't make for itself.
 Apart from vitamin D, which your skin makes from sunlight, most of the vitamins you need come from food.

-- iodine is needed for brain and nervous system development
+- Iodine — is needed for brain and nervous system development.

 Do I need to take supplements?